History of Decoration Day (Memorial Day)

 Light fading quicker with each passing day

-Everyone scurrying inside
+Everyone scurrying to rush inside

-Winter is long
+For winter is long

 It's end ever out of sight